Henry J. Degenkolb

 |

 - ATC Design Guides.
 ATC Design Guides are a series of reports that present succinct, state-of-the-art information on important design issues for the practicing structural engineering profession.
 The documents are developed by leading specialists in specific areas of concern, working under the review and guidance of an advisory Project Engineering Panel.
 Topics are selected by the ATC Board of Directors, based on recommendations from ATC staff.
 A portion of the proceeds from the sale of ATC Design Guides is returned to the ATC Endowment Fund.
-To date, ATC has published two ATC Design Guides:
+To date, ATC has published three ATC Design Guides:

 - ATC Design Guide 1, Minimizing Floor Vibration (published 1999, 64 pages).
 This first ATC Design Guide provides guidance on design and retrofit of floor structures to limit transient vibrations to acceptable levels.
 The document includes guidance for estimating floor vibration properties and includes example calculations for a variety of currently used floor types and designs.
 The criteria for acceptable levels of floor vibration are based on human sensitivity to the vibration, whether it is caused by human behavior or machinery in the structure.